Constipation. What a glorious topic. Especially if you are immature and mostly unprofessional, like myself.

 When it comes to constipation, you should be pushing, but not while going to the bathroom.
 You should be pushing for normal, healthy stools WITHOUT the need for any laxatives – natural or synthetic.

-What I mean is, you should be climbing the Wellness Pyramid.
+What I mean is that you should be climbing the Wellness Pyramid.
 Pull all the levers we have the most control over first.
 Dietary fibers, hydration, and eliminating foods that can induce constipation in us.